opnsense/docs/source/manual/dashboard.rst

 =========

 The Dashboard is the first page you will see after you log into OPNsense.
-Additionally, it can be accessed via **Lobby->Dashboard**.
+Additionally, it can be accessed via :menuselection:`Lobby --> Dashboard`.
 The Dashboard provides an overview of your system status.

 -------------
 Configuration